Settling Into Campus Life: Your Home Away From Home

-Roommates smile and unwind as they sit on the floor of their dorm room and color in coloring books.
+Roommates smile and unwind as they sit back-to-back on the floor of their dorm room and color in coloring books.

 Adjusting to Campus Housing